-Clients can register as listeners for events fired by transport implementations.
-(Note that the abstract Transport class doesn't fire any events, only particular protocol implementations).
-There are two events fired: ConnectionEvent and TransportEvent.
+Clients can register as listeners for events generated by transport implementations.
+(Note that the abstract Transport class doesn't fire any events, only particular protocol implementations generate events).
+There are two events generated: ConnectionEvent and TransportEvent.

 9.2.1 ConnectionEvent